 To ensure that the rankings are as accurate and objective as possible, the report was based on quantifiable data.
 Most of the data used while generating the rankings were either accumulated on StartupBlink over the past 5 years or were sent by the ecosystem partners in cities around the world.
 Having a curated startup ecosystem map puts StartupBlink in a unique position to test and perfect their algorithm on vast sets of data.
 StartupBlink estimates that their core sample includes anywhere between 10%-20% of the total relevant entities in the global startup ecosystem, which provides robust reporting that they intend to continue improving over time.

 StartupBlink also continues investing effort into improving the ranking algorithm.
-In 2019, they have added nearly a dozen additional ingredients to the ranking algorithm, greatly improving the resolution and accuracy of the rankings.
+In 2020, they have added additional ingredients to the ranking algorithm, greatly improving the resolution and accuracy of the rankings.
 Their country rankings also partially take into account the size of the population to make sure expectations from countries with relatively low population in comparison to countries with larger populations are adjusted.

 Their country and city rankings have a total score, which is the sum of 3 columns measuring the following: Quantity (how many?), Quality (How big of a “dent” are these startups creating?), and Business environment (how easy it is to do business in a given location based on technological infrastructure, bureaucracy, red tape, etc.)